 Look at the Liability Point of View:

-Example of Liability: The LLC taxed as a partnership gives you built-in protection by way of the “Charging Order” that applies to all LLCs, but more so to LLCs taxed as partnerships.
+Example of Liability: The LLC taxed as a partnership gives you built-in protection through the “Charging Order” that applies to all LLCs, but more so to LLCs taxed as partnerships.

-The main concern, when you come together with a partner, is to find out if your partner has any “baggage” in the closet that will come out when your new business starts to make money.
+When you come together with a partner, the main concern is to find out if your partner has any “baggage” in the closet that will come out when your new business starts to make money.
 For example, does your partner have existing creditors in other states that you don’t know about?
 Did you know that judgments in other states can be carried into a new state?

 An LLC makes it more difficult for any of this baggage to have direct implications for your company.
-If you or your partner get sued personally, it’s more difficult for a creditor to get control of the ownership interest of the LLC.
-If you owned a C- or S-corporation, the creditor would just take over the stock, and would be the new owner.
+If you or your partner get sued personally, it’s more difficult for a creditor to control the LLC’s ownership interest.
+If you owned a C- or S-corporation, the creditor would take over the stock and be the new owner.

 Charging Order: When a creditor goes after you personally, and the only major asset to collect against is your membership interest, the court will limit the creditor by what is called a “charging order.”
-If you’re sued personally, and if you own the stock of an S- or C-corporation, a creditor would just take over the stock, or enough of the stock, to satisfy the judgment.
-A charging order, on the other hand, gives your creditor the right to an “economic interest” of the membership interest.
+If you’re sued personally, and if you own the stock of an S- or C-corporation, a creditor would take over the stock, or enough of the stock, to satisfy the judgment.
+On the other hand, a charging order gives your creditor the right to an “economic interest” of the membership interest.
 All that means is that they get access to profit distributions represented by that membership interest (same as ownership interest).